oliverroick/oliverroick.net/src/_posts/2021-11-17-latlon2clipboard.md

 link: https://gis-ops.github.io/latlon2clipboard/
 ---

 A useful little tool from my friends at [GIS•OPS](https://gis-ops.com): Select a point on a map and get the coordinates, nicely rounded to six digits, in lon/lat or lat/lon.
-I latlon2clipboard it all the time; it’s a tool I didn’t know I needed.
+I use latlon2clipboard all the time; it’s a tool I didn’t know I needed.